 Cortisol, when elevated for long periods of time, can cause you to lose muscle – and gain fat (and weight).
 That’s because cortisol converts protein in your muscles into glucose – giving you a quick bump of energy that helps you power through fight-or-flight situations.
 But any extra glucose is converted to fat, so when cortisol levels are chronically high, your body steadily loses muscle and gains fat.

-On the flip side, low levels of testosterone are associated with weight gain in the form of increased fat mass.
+On the flip side, low levels of testosterone are associated with weight gain in the form of increased fat mass (you can now take a testosterone test at home).

 As for thyroid-stimulating hormone?
 Elevated levels of thyroid stimulating hormone is an indication that your body requires more thyroid hormones (like T3 and T4) – and that your thyroid gland may not be making enough of these hormones.
 Low levels of T3 and T4 can increase weight gain.
 Thus, if your TSH level is abnormal, it might be a good idea to check in on the rest of your thyroid function.